Presenting Our Featured Artist of The Month

 TLD: How long does it take to capture one scene on film ?

 AM: Usually we shoot for about three hours, but one good picture can be taken in seconds or minutes.
 It depends on so many things, so it's hard to give a timeframe here.

 TLD: Your art, photography history, are you formally trained or self taught?

-TLD: Amazing backgrounds to your shots, the realism really "sells" the shot and provides a cinematic mood.
-Do you adapt the detail from motion pictures ?
+TLD: Amazing backgrounds to your shots, the extra details "sells" the shot and provides a cinematic mood.do you adapt the detail from motion pictures

 TLD: Who is your favorite comic artist?